Pears (soap): History

+A. & F. Pears was successfully floated as a public company in May 1892, with Robert William Perks managing the float process.
+The Financial Times reported enthusiastically on the public offer: "Despite the title of one of the firm's most popular advertisments, A. and F. Pears Ltd. is not likely to be ranked as one of the 'Bubbles' of the century; rather will the investor rush for an allotment of the shares, and not be happy till he gets it".

-Following Barratt's death in April 1914, Lever Brothers took a major shareholding in A & F Pears.
-The takeover process was completed in 1920 and marketing and other secondary functions moved to Port Sunlight in north-west England, but production continued at Isleworth.
+Following Barratt's death in April 1914, Lever Brothers took a major shareholding in A. & F. Pears.
+The takeover process was completed in 1920 and marketing and other secondary functions moved to Port Sunlight, Cheshire, but production continued at Isleworth.

 In the mid to late 1950s, each batch of soap, about 12 a day, was tested to ensure the absence of excess alkali or free fatty acid.
 Production moved to Port Sunlight in the 1960s, when Unilever, successor to Lever Brothers, set up a cosmetic development laboratory on the Isleworth site.
-A major fire at the site completely destroyed the original factory.
+A major fire at the site destroyed the original factory.

 Pears soap is now made in India by Hindustan Unilever, a company in which Unilever now has a 67 percent share.